sparkflows/sparkflows-docs/docs/faq/hadoop-installation-prerequisites.rst

 Selinux
 --------

-Just ensure that selinux should be disabled so that we can install Hadoop on it.
+Just ensure that selinux should be disabled so that it cant impact Hadoop performance.

 - sudo setenforce 0